srikarym/CCTV-Gun/README.md

 ## Citation

-Please consider citing this project in your publications if it helps your research
+Please consider citing the following references in your publications if it helps your research

 ```
 @misc{yellapragada2023cctvgun,